ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
 - The second line performs exponentiation and prints the result.

+# 11-binary_to_decimal

+This script converts a binary number stored in the environment variable BINARY to decimal (base 10).

+## Description

+- The script uses shell arithmetic `$((2#...))` to interpret the value of BINARY as a binary number.
+- The result is printed followed by a new line.
+- The BINARY variable must be exported in the environment.

+## Usage

+1. Make the script executable: chmod +x 11-binary_to_decimal

+2. Set the environment variable and run the script: export BINARY=10100111001
+./11-binary_to_decimal

+3. Example output:
+1337

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line converts the binary number to decimal and prints the result.